Gabriella439/slides/evangelism/marketing.md

 >
 > * __Finance / Cryptocurrency?__
 >
->   One of the largest source of Haskell jobs
+>   One of the largest sources of Haskell jobs

 # Basics of market selection